AdityaRaul/Iris-flower-project/README.md

 ![image](https://github.com/user-attachments/assets/c3446cd9-bd56-4e4d-b5b7-0b3a43a8709c)

+# Objective:

+The objective of this project is to develop a machine learning model capable of learning from the measurements of iris flowers and accurately classifying them into their respective species.
+The model's primary goal is to automate the classification process based on the distinct characteristics of each iris species.

 # Dataset
 The Iris dataset, introduced by Ronald Fisher in 1936, is a widely used dataset in machine learning.
 It consists of 150 samples from three species of Iris flowers (Iris setosa, Iris versicolor, and Iris virginica).
 Each sample is described by 4 features: